open-policy-agent/eopa/README.md

 1. push `main` from `github.com/open-policy-agent/opa` to the fork `github.com/StyraInc/opa`
 2. push the latest version tag (v0.50.0) from `github.com/open-policy-agent/opa` to the fork (NB: the post-tag action on the fork always fails)
-3. checkout the previous fork branch, e.g. `load-0.49`
+3. checkout the previous fork branch, e.g. `eopa-0.49`
 4. `git rebase v0.50.0` -- rebase on top of the latest release tag
-5. name the branch `load-0.50` and push it to the fork `github.com/StyraInc/opa`
+5. name the branch `eopa-0.50` and push it to the fork `github.com/StyraInc/opa`

-Then we update the reference in Load:
+Then we update the reference in Enterprise OPA:

 1. Update it in `go.mod`: `GOPRIVATE=github.com/StyraInc go get github.com/open-policy-agent/opa@v0.50.0` (NB: this has no consequences except for version-tag bookkeeping)
-2. Update `load-xx` in the `update` target of the Makefile
+2. Update `eopa-xx` in the `update` target of the Makefile
 3. Run `make update`.
 4. Bump the OPA version number in the `README.md` badge at the top
-5. Commit the changes and push a PR to `github.com/StyraInc/load-private`.
+5. Commit the changes and push a PR to `github.com/StyraInc/enterprise-opa-private`.

 ### Can't build locally: private github repo

 ````
 go: errors parsing go.mod:
-/Users/stephan/Sources/StyraInc/load/go.mod:89: replace github.com/StyraInc/opa: version "load" invalid: git ls-remote -q origin in /Users/stephan/go/pkg/mod/cache/vcs/39c7f8258aa43a0e71284d9afa9390ab62dcf0466b0baf3bc3feef290c1fe63d: exit status 128:
+/Users/stephan/Sources/StyraInc/enterprise-opa/go.mod:89: replace github.com/StyraInc/opa: version "eopa" invalid: git ls-remote -q origin in /Users/stephan/go/pkg/mod/cache/vcs/39c7f8258aa43a0e71284d9afa9390ab62dcf0466b0baf3bc3feef290c1fe63d: exit status 128:
 	fatal: could not read Username for 'https://github.com': terminal prompts disabled
 Confirm the import path was entered correctly.
 If this is a private repository, see https://golang.org/doc/faq#git_https for additional information.